-Integral to Skuret’s research-practice are group work and transdisciplinary collaboration.
-Writing – including sound, voice and physical action, is a component of both her live and installed work in which she has made performative responses to architectural spaces, objects, concepts and institutions.
-Working with writing in an expanded sense, these ‘fictions’ manifest in various forms and often involve the embodiment of live participation to create the work.
+Skuret often works with text, for example: scores, fiction and live writing.These texts are generated through site residency, performance or action research, and are published through various means including sculpture, live composition, performance, installation, and voice.
+In Skuret’s practice, ‘writing’ extends to include sound, voice and physical action, and her commissions include performative responses to architectural spaces, objects, concepts and institutions.
+Working with writing in an expanded sense, ‘fictions’ manifest in various forms and often involve live embodiment to create the work.
 Forms of knowledge that could be regarded as tangential or superseded are active agents in these fictions, which work towards opening up alternative ways of working and thinking together.

-Skuret works both independently and collectively with alternative education projects and international art research groups.
-In 2010-12, she worked with Vision Forum (Linköpings University, Sweden) on a practice-led group research project in London with six others (theorists, curators, artists, writers, and a medical doctor).
+Integral to Skuret’s research-practice are group work and transdisciplinary collaboration.
+She works both independently and collectively with interdisciplinary learning, alternative education projects and international art research groups.
+In 2010-12, she worked with Vision Forum (Linköpings University, Sweden) on a practice-led research project in London with six others (theorists, curators, artists, writers, and a medical doctor).
 In 2013-14, she was an Open School East associate artist.

 ‘“The building is the score,” writes Skuret.
 Following this cue, the installation draws attention to the act of building as a process of listening and playing with the space, with one another.
 That is, the building itself speaks with the participants, with a voice that is not necessarily known or given, a voice that allows us to question the limits of knowing in the first place.
 The nature of this voice comes into presence with the process of building a voice together.
 The implication here is that the activity of building and the voice that emerges from this activity are communal and exploratory, embodied and live.
 This voice is neither known nor pretending to know.
 More significantly, it can afford a state of not knowing.’